This article originally appeared on VICE Canada.

 As news of Bryant’s death was trickling in, Lalonde said she immediately noticed “fawning” over him, with no mention of the rape case.

-“For me, it was important to just sort of remind progressives that while you’re fawning over your favourite basketball star, women are watching that and thinking ‘OK, you don’t care that he did this heinous thing.’”
+“For it was important to just sort of remind progressives that while you’re fawning over your favorite basketball star, women are watching that and thinking ‘OK, you don’t care that he did this heinous thing.’”

 Lalonde, whose book Resilience is Futile: The Life and Death and Life of Julie S. Lalonde chronicles her experience as a stalking victim, is no stranger to online hate.
 But she was still taken aback at the vicious messages she received, including emails and tweets telling her that she should have died in the helicopter crash.
 Several Twitter accounts have also posted the addresses of other women named Julie Lalonde in Ottawa, in the hopes of getting her doxxed.